bdereims/cloud-garage/install/sixty9/README.md

-sixty9 is VM template based on debian 11
+sixty9 is VM template based on ubuntu lts